-- Installing Double-Take Move using the installation wizard on page 18-Use these instructions to install on a single Windows server using the installation wizard.
-The wizard will guide you step by step through the installation process. - Installing Double-Take Move using the command line utility on page 21-Use these instructions to install on a single or multiple Windows server using the command line utility.
+- Installing using the installation wizard on page 18-Use these instructions to install on a single Windows server using the installation wizard.
+The wizard will guide you step by step through the installation process. - Installing using the command line utility on page 21-Use these instructions to install on a single or multiple Windows server using the command line utility.
 This utility automates the installation process by running an unattended, or silent, installation.
-It allows you to pass parameters through to the installation program instead of entering information manually through the wizard. - Installing Double-Take Move using the Double-Take Console on page 25-Once you have the Double-Take Console installed on a Windows machine, you can use it to push the installation out to your other servers.
-The push installation is a full, client and server installation. - Installing Double-Take Reporting Service on page 28-Use these instructions if you will be using the Double-Take Reporting Service to gather and analyze data from your Double-Take servers.
-See Double-Take Reporting Service on page 427 for details on this tool.
+It allows you to pass parameters through to the installation program instead of entering information manually through the wizard. - Installing using the Double-Take Console on page 25-Once you have the Double-Take Console installed on a Windows machine, you can use it to push the installation out to your other servers.
+The push installation is a full, client and server installation.